Consumer medicine information

 Instructions for handling.
 Hemlibra is a colourless to slightly yellow solution.
 Hemlibra solution should be inspected visually to ensure there is no particulate matter or discolouration prior to administration.
 Hemlibra solution should be discarded if particulate matter is visible or the product is discoloured.

-A syringe, a transfer needle and an injection needle are needed to withdraw Hemlibra solution from the vial and inject it subcutaneously.
+A syringe, a transfer needle or a vial adapter and an injection needle are needed to withdraw Hemlibra solution from the vial and inject it subcutaneously.

 Please see below the selection criteria for the recommended device options.